trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

   }
 ```

-This vulnerability can lead to consensus problems as some libraries will correctly reject these invalid signatures while elliptic would accept this fraudulent signature allowing to create multiple valid signatures for a given message.
+This vulnerability can lead to consensus problems as some libraries will correctly reject these invalid signatures while elliptic would accept this fraudulent signature, allowing to create multiple valid signatures for a given message.
 Once the signatures are parsed however the trailing zeros are removed and the internal signatures representation is corrected.
 This vulnerability resulted in the creation of [CVE-2024-42459](https://nvd.nist.gov/vuln/detail/CVE-2024-42459).

 #### ECDSA

 The two failed test vectors accepted invalid signature encoding, leading to the same problem with the EDDSA issue, where one message can have multiple valid signatures.
-Both problems had to do with the specification of DER-encoded signatures.
+Both problems involved the specification of DER-encoded signatures.

 **The first issue** stems from an invalid bit placement.
 The first bit for both r and s should be zero, indicating that they are positive integers.
-However, during the import of the DER encoded signatures, this property is never checked and is implicitly assumed to be zero.
+However, when importing the DER encoded signatures, this property is never checked and is implicitly assumed to be zero.
 The implicit assumptions allow for multiple encodings, which is not permitted in the case of the DER.

-One must add checks for the specific locations to the import DER function to remedy this issue.
+To remedy this issue, one must add checks for the specific locations to the import DER function.

 ```javascript
 Signature.prototype._importDER = function _importDER(data, enc) {